Last Updated on October 14, 2020 by S Viswanathan

 When checking for errors, read the content aloud to yourself.
 If it is not making sense to you – the writer – there is no magic to make it a readable piece to your reader.
 This means you have to correct every mistake you see.

-This is the best time to monitor how each sub-topic works with each other if you notice that one sub-topic is positioned where it shouldn’t shift it to where it should belong.
+This is the best time to monitor how each sub-topic works with each other if you notice that one sub-topic is positioned to not shift it to where it should belong.

 Admit there is no perfect writer